finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

 <a name="upsertPortfolioAccessMetadata"></a>
 # **upsertPortfolioAccessMetadata**
-> ResourceListOfAccessMetadataValueOf upsertPortfolioAccessMetadata(scope, code, metadataKey, request, effectiveAt)
+> ResourceListOfAccessMetadataValueOf upsertPortfolioAccessMetadata(scope, code, metadataKey, upsertPortfolioAccessMetadataRequest, effectiveAt)

 [EXPERIMENTAL] Upsert a Portfolio Access Metadata Rule associated with specific metadataKey.
 This creates or updates the data in LUSID.